AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

  - [Authentication Code Flow](#authentication-code-flow)
  - [Implicit Flow](#implicit-flow)

- Which authenitcation method should I use?
+ Which authentication method should I use?

 **Machine to Machine (No end user)**

- Anytime the the system is not concerned with end user identity then [Client Credentials](#client-credentials) should be used.
+ Anytime the system is not concerned with end user identity then [Client Credentials](#client-credentials) should be used.
 The use case would be a headless client application that does not have the ability for user interaction.
-In this case the system may need to be authentcated however an end user will not.
+In this case the system may need to be authenticated however an end user will not.

 **End User Authentication**